 We move through what looks and feels like a subtly geometric world of square buildings and uniform streets.

 The track "Little Boxes" begins to play.

 The camera pushes in on a group of friends hosting a party in the tiny, box-like kitchen of their city apartment.
 A party reminiscent of the film Being John Malkovich.

 A guy holds a Next aloft as he squeezes through the crowd then arrives at a sink.
 Curious, he looks around then kicks the sink.

 The kitchen wall falls down and the box opens up as we now find ourselves partying on the porch of a home upstate.

-Alt: the walls could give way to reveal the friends partying against a beautiful backdrop of nature - a lake or a beach.

 A series of cubicles line a stuffy corporate office.
 We push in on one to find a bored young woman standing at her desk.
 She's quit her job and is putting her belongings - a photo, a cactus etc. - in a box.

 As she drops the box on her desk, the walls of her cubicle start expanding, revealing a stage and a microphone in the distance with a soft top light.

 She walks towards the mic and grabs it.
 It's time to embrace her real passion.
 Performing stand-up comedy in front of a crowd with a Next in her hand.